Flexible Physical Camouflage Generation Based on a Differential Approach: Experiments

 {\textbf{Transferability Evaluation Across Different Architecture Detectors }} To assess the effectiveness of adversarial camouflage on unknown models, we introduced several different architectures of detection models, including SSD, YOLOv7, Mask R-CNN(MkRCNN), Cascade R-CNN(CaRCNN), DETR, and RT-DETR.
 The test results for AP@0.5 are shown in Table.\ref{lab:3}, where our adversarial camouflage, FPA(v5), outperforms others on every detection model.
 In the latest detection model YOLOv7, it achieves a significant reduction from the original 97.9\% to 11.2\%, demonstrating robust attack effectiveness.
 When confronted with CaRCNN, while other camouflage methods only slightly decrease AP@0.5, our adversarial camouflage, FPA(v5), achieves a reduction of 48.2\%.
 Interestingly, when facing detection models based on Transformer architecture, our attack method also demonstrates strong attack capability, achieving a reduction of 68.3\% in DETR.
 This indicates the robustness of our method against unknown architectures of black-box models.
+From the table, we can see that the overall attack effect of RAUCA is slightly lower than that of FPA.
+However, RAUCA is trained based on a constructed weather dataset (40,960 images).
+In order to achieve anti-interference of environmental factors, an environmental feature extractor is added to combine with Neural Render.
+Compared with the method in this paper, the structure is more complex, the amount of data required is larger, the deployment is more cumbersome, and the attack effect is slightly worse.
 Figure.\ref{fig:3} illustrates the prediction results of our adversarial camouflage, FPA(v5), across different detection models.
 Our method enables vehicles to evade detection model recognition, further validating the robust transferability of our approach.

 {\textbf{Transferability Evaluation Across Different Tasks }} We aim for the adversarial camouflage, once covering the vehicle, to not only impact target detection recognition but also disrupt other tasks, such as depth estimation commonly used in the field of autonomous driving.
 We validate the attack performance of the adversarial camouflage on publicly trained depth estimation models, including Monodepth2 (MoD for short)\cite{godard2019digging}, Depth Hints (DH for short)\cite{watson2019self}, and ManyDepth (MaD for short)\cite{watson2021temporal}.
 For a more comprehensive evaluation, we generated 24 test images based on different environments at distances of 5 meters and 10 meters.
 Additionally, we selected two common metrics on depth estimation, depth error$({\mathcal{E}}_d)$, and the proportion of affected regions$(\mathcal{R}_{a})$\cite{cheng2022physical}.
 The experimental results, as presented in Table.\ref{lab:4}, indicate that our attack achieves the best performance on MoD, with a depth influence of 12.36 and a proportion of affected regions reaching 85.4\%.
 Figure.\ref{fig:4} illustrates the prediction results on MoD.
 After applying the adversarial camouflage, the display of the original vehicle depth almost completely disappears, further confirming the strong transferability of our method across different tasks.